Sarah Bouhaddi

-Sarah Bouhaddi (born 17 October 1986) is a French professional footballer who plays as a goalkeeper for Division 1 Féminine club Paris Saint-Germain.
+Sarah Bouhaddi (born 17 October 1986) is a French professional footballer who plays as a goalkeeper for Saudi Women's Premier League club Al-Ula.

 Club career

 After spending 13 seasons with Lyon, Bouhaddi joined Paris Saint-Germain on 16 September 2022 on a one-year deal.

+On 30 January 2024, Bouhaddi joined Arsenal on a short term contract.

+In September 2024, Bouhaddi signed with Al-Ula in the Saudi Women's Premier League.

 International career

-Born in France, Bouhaddi is of Algerian descent.
-She made her debut for the France national team in 2004.
+Bouhaddi is of Algerian descent.
+Born in France, she made her debut for the France national team in 2004.
 She represented her nation at the 2012 Summer Olympics, playing in all of France's matches, as they reached fourth place.
 Bouhaddi went on to become her country's all-time most capped goalkeeper.
 In 2020, she paused her international career.